Djupivogur, Eastfjords

 Best Time to Visit Djupivogur

 Summer: Best for Papey boat tours (puffins May-August).
-Summer solstice brings special Búlandstindur events.
+The summer solstice brings gatherings at Búlandstindur.

 Winter: Quiet season.
 Eggs sculpture and Langabúð still accessible.
 Northern Lights visible.
 Roads maintained.